jtward/Savannah/readme.md

 - Savannah is intentionally lightweight, giving you, the developer, as much control as possible.
 You should expect to write native code when using Savannah in your apps.

 - The native plugin APIs are deliberately similar to Cordova's, to ease transitions, but there are several notable differences intended to make writing plugins simpler, and more consistent between platforms.
-For example, there are no plugin result codes, just success and error.
+For example, there are no plugin result codes, just success and error, and JavaScript in plugins is not supported.
 Other differences are down to Savannah's multiple-webview model.

 - No JavaScript events (pause, resume, et cetera).

+- Exactly the same tiny savannah.js file for both iOS and Android, which means you can concat and minify it in with the rest of your JavaScript.

 - Sending JavaScript typed arrays across the native bridge is not currently supported.